apurb2509/Simplix-AI/README.md

 * **Relevant Mode:** Restricts the AI to answer questions **only** based on the text you cropped.
 Eliminates hallucinations.
 * **General Mode:** Unlocks the AI's full knowledge base for broader questions.
 * **Context Memory:** Remembers the conversation history for a natural flow.
+* **Voice Commands:** Use the microphone icon to speak your questions instead of typing.

 ---